History of Chinese animation: Exploration periods (1920s–1945)

-In 1922 Wan Laiming produced the first animation in a cartoon advertisement for the Shuzhendong Chinese Typewriter.
-Followed by the 1924 animation short Dog Treat.
+In 1922 Wan Laiming produced the first animation in a cartoon advertisement for the Shuzhendong Chinese Typewriter, followed by the 1924 animation short Dog Treat.
 The Shanghai Tobacco Company also produced an animation called New Year.
 These are the earliest known cartoon shorts.

-In 1926 the four Wan brothers, Wan Laiming, Wan Guchan，Wan Chaochen and Wan Dihuan worked under the Great Wall Film Company in China, not to be confused with Great Wall Movie Enterprises Ltd. Wan Laiming and Wan Guchan were then recognized as China's animation pioneers when they produced the first animation short Uproar in the Studio running 10 to 12 minutes long in black and white.
+In 1926 the four Wan brothers, Wan Laiming, Wan Guchan, Wan Chaochen and Wan Dihuan worked under the Great Wall Film Company in China.
+Wan Laiming and Wan Guchan were then recognized as China's animation pioneers when they produced the first animation short Uproar in the Studio running 10 to 12 minutes long in black and white.
 The brothers believed that Chinese animation should be instructive, logical and thought-provoking besides being entertaining to its audience.
 They wanted to emphasize the development of an animation style that was uniquely Chinese.
 It was a common trend at the time to combine live action film footages with 2D animation.
 By 1932 one of the Wan brothers, Wan Di-huan, would voluntarily leave the Great Wall Film company for his own photography studio.
 Some of the first wave of influential American animations that reached Shanghai were Popeye (大力水手), and a show known as (勃比小姐) that may be an off translation to what is known today as Betty Boop.
 Many animated sequences can be found in Republican Chinese live-action film.

 By 1935 the Wan brothers would launch the first animation with sound titled The Camel’s Dance.
 Four years later in 1939, America's Disney's Snow White would also be introduced in Shanghai and it would be a great influence.
 In 1941 China's first animated feature film of notable length, Princess Iron Fan, was released under very difficult conditions during Second Sino-Japanese War and World War II using extensive rotoscoping.
 While there were overlapping progress made in the Asian regions with Japanese anime at the time, they were not geographically or artistically influential to China directly.
 During the Japanese invasion period, the brothers produced more than 20 animated propaganda shorts focusing on various patriotic topics from resistance against Japanese troops, opium and imperialism.